draobrehtom/redm-mapmanager-bug/README.md

 When switching maps, old spawns are not removed.
 For example, instead of 2 spawns, there may be 4.

+## Installation / Bug reproduction

+1. Clone repository into your server data folder.
+2. Edit `server.cfg` to set up your license key
+3. Run server and connect
+4. Wait for first spawn and then press **F8** to see an error like **"Spawn not from current map:..."**
+5. If you see the error in client console then bug is reproduced.

-## Description and Reproduction of the Bug
+## Detailed Description of Reproduction of the Bug

 This bug occurs only for players who connect to the server during the map change.
 Below is the scenario for reproducing the bug.